open-austin/onebusaway-script/README.md

 This is a collection of some scripts we're using to run OneBusAway in Austin.
 Feel free to copypasta whatever you'd like.
 Who knows if it works.

-###

-To use this script:
+###  To use this script:

-Choose combined or separate webapps.
-Combined currently does not work.
+Choose combined or separate webapps. :warning: Combined currently does not work.

 Inside will be either one or more data-sources.xml files (in xmlfiles folder for separate).